Frequently Asked Questions about ProQuad

 If a second dose of measles, mumps, rubella and varicella vaccine is needed, ProQuad may be used.
 This dose is usually administered at 4 to 6 years of age.
 At least 1 month should elapse between a dose of a measles-containing vaccine, such as M-M-R®II (Measles, Mumps, and Rubella Virus Vaccine Live), and a dose of ProQuad.
 At least 3 months should elapse between a dose of varicella-containing vaccine and ProQuad.

-What is the CPT Code for ProQuad® (Measles, Mumps, Rubella and Varicella Virus Live)?
+What is the CPT code for ProQuad® (Measles, Mumps, Rubella and Varicella Virus Live)?

 The CPT Code for ProQuad is 90710.